Fresh water provision for everyone everywhere

 The Consequences

-Direct or indirect persons affected by disasters suffer from lack of clean water and simultaneously short response time.
+Direct or indirect persons affected by disasters suffer from a lack of clean water and simultaneously short response time.
+Additionally, local water resources can be affected by polluted inrushing sewage.

 Insufficient water supply on boats and other self-sufficient units to fulfill requirements and needs.